mnemnion/loon/notes/pegylator.md

 Specifically: we generate a table.
 LHS is the rule name, RHS is everything that rule calls.

-We start with an LHS, and count: tabulate the RHS, lookup each on the LHS, tabulate the RHS, and continue.

-Naturally, we refrain from visiting anything on the LHS more than once.
-We mark these rules as cyclic.

-The likely non-optimal algorithm: take an LHS token `original`.
-Get all RHS.
-For all RHS, look up on LHS, and scan for `original` in the RHS of that `LHS`.
-If found, mark `original` as a self-call.
-If not found, continue looking up all RHS on LHS and scanning, memoizing visited rules so we only walk the tree once per rule.

-Rules visited more than once in such a scan may or may not be self-referential.
-It's often the case that they're just called from more than one place.
-This can be as bad as O(m*n) where m is the number of rules and n is the number of nodes in the tree.
-Optimizing a rule-generating engine is a waste of time, and this approach makes for clear code.

-Here's another try at this algorithm, which turns out to be surprisingly difficult to get right with a head cold.

 We start with the top rule, which is always the first rule.
 We index it in a new vector, and add all the RHS rules to a set that is the value of the index.
 We index by rule name, which must be unique; we will build that check in later.

 We then go to the next rule, and add all the RHS to its visited category.

 We proceed down.
 We visit each rule once, and compare/add the RHS buckets to the LHS set.
 We then sweep through: sets which are self-referential, are self-referential.
+Every time we add a recursive LHS in a sweep, we have to check every RHS to see if the LHS is called, if so, the LHS of that RHS is also recursive.

 All rules marked cyclic are transformed with a cyclic template, all other rules with a regular template.